 I2C Bus Characteristics

-During data transfer, the data line must remain stable whenever the clock line is high.
-Changes in the data line while the clock line is high will be interpreted as a Start or Stop condition.
+- During data transfer, the data line must remain stable whenever the clock line is high.
+Interpretation of changes in the data line while the clock line is high as a Start or Stop condition takes place.

 - An Acknowledge bit must follow each byte.